rsdesoto/booksite/README.md

 ## TDL

-- author dropdown - some data verification so you can apply books to an existing author?
 - login functionality/login specifics
+- nav

 done:

 - create/format cards
 - book submit
 - book update
+- some data verification so you can apply books to an existing author?

 ## Future plans: